 In honor of Black History Month, we’d like to bring attention to Mr. Sammy Davis, Jr. Sammy Jr. started off touring with his vaudeville- performing father, Sammy Sr. and joined the army during WWII where he experienced racism and segregation.
-After his discharge, he became great friends with Frank Sinatra and was, as you know,…Details
+After his discharge, he became great friends with Frank Sinatra and was, as you know, a member of the Rat Pack.

 Science meets greed in this gloriously-filmed movie from director James Cameron.
 It’s been in the works for several years- only taking a backseat to wait for technology to catch up to his vision.